mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 ![formFlyer](/assets/images/formFlyer.jpg "codersite flyer"){:class="img-responsive"}

-From the user requirement, we can realize that we need a task to create a QR-code, a job to manipulate elements inside an image, and a task to create a PDF file.
+From the user requirement, we can realize that we need a task to create a QR code, a job to manipulate elements inside an image, and a task to create a PDF file.

 We can implement our code or reuse external libraries as dependencies, but the following figure shows the desired result, whatever the implementation approach is chosen.